dnogu/create-tag-action/README.md

 ## 📧 Support

 For issues or feature requests, open an [issue](https://github.com/your-username/create-tag-action/issues) on the repository.
 Contributions are welcome—feel free to fork the project and submit a pull request!

----

-## 🙌 Acknowledgments

-Built with 💻 by [Your Name](https://github.com/your-username).
-Inspired by the need for simple, automated Git tag creation in workflows.